ushakrishnan/AchievingOperationalMaturity/code/version2/README.md

-# Version 1: Full Control and Customization
+# Version 2: SaaS-Like Supported Platforms and Solutions

-This folder contains Bicep templates for deploying an end-to-end ML and LLM platform with full control and customization.
+This folder contains Bicep templates for deploying an end-to-end ML and LLM platform using managed services for simplicity and scalability.
 Each file corresponds to a specific component of the platform.

 ## Files and Their Purpose

 1. **gpu_vm.bicep**
-   - Provisions GPU-optimized virtual machines (VMs) for running AI workloads.
-   - Includes secure configurations and autoscaling options.
+   - Provisions a managed AKS cluster with Nvidia GPU support for infrastructure and orchestration.

 2. **data_pipeline.bicep**
-   - Sets up data preparation, validation, and augmentation pipelines.
+   - Sets up Azure Data Factory for managed data preparation and validation.
-   - Provisions Azure Storage and Data Factory resources.

 3. **model_training.bicep**
-   - Creates an Azure Machine Learning workspace and GPU-enabled compute cluster for model development.
+   - Creates an Azure Machine Learning workspace and GPU-enabled compute cluster for managed model development.

 4. **model_serving.bicep**
-   - Deploys an Azure Kubernetes Service (AKS) cluster and inference server for model serving and inference.
+   - Deploys a managed Azure ML Endpoint for model serving and inference.

 5. **monitoring.bicep**
-   - Configures monitoring and observability using Azure Monitor and Log Analytics.
+   - Configures a Log Analytics workspace for managed monitoring and observability.

 ## How to Use These Files